n8n-io/n8n-docs/docs/doc2/settings-document-types.md

 ![](/_images/doc2/DOC2_Document Types.png)

-To see which fields can be extracted, for example from an invoice, click on `FIELDS` for this document type.
+To see which fields can be extracted, from an invoice for example, click on `FIELDS` for this document type.

 ![](/_images/doc2/DOC2_Invoice_Fields.png)